 The efficient design provides enhanced experiences for the over 400,000 visitors who visit the site each year.
 Next to the visitor centre, we designed new works facilities for the maintenance and gardening staff of Christ Church.

 The visitor centre was a significant development for Christ Church and has enabled it to gather its shop, ticket sales space, interpretation area, and seminar room in one place, transforming the visitor experience and improving the flow.

-The orientation of the new additions was carefully assessed to help frame the views of the Meadow.
+Using traditional building materials - timber, thatch, slate and stone - the team ensured that the extensions sit in harmony with their setting.
+The orientation of the new additions was carefully assessed to help frame the views of the surrounding meadow and Christ Church.

 The addition of interpretation facilities informs visitors about the links between the meadow, the thatched barn and the institution’s vast heritage.